Overview

 Longevity

-APIs are forever (opens in a new tab), changing them in backwards incompatible ways is hard/expensive, or sometimes not possible.
+APIs are forever, changing them in backwards incompatible ways is hard/expensive, or sometimes not possible.

 With that in mind, we believe it's important to be thoughtful about your API design, and that writing an explicit specification/contract is a great forcing function to accomplish this.